smartcontractkit/chainlink-testing-framework/lib/charts/foundry/README.md

   # forkNoRateLimit: "true"
 ```

-By default ingress is disabled, so remember to enable it in `values.yaml`.
+By default, ingress is disabled, so remember to enable it in `values.yaml`.
 Sample command:
 ```bash
 export RELEASE_NAME="your-release-name"